pennhanlee/tp/docs/team/tanleyang.md

   * Code contributed for this enhancement: [#115](https://github.com/AY2021S1-CS2103T-F13-2/tp/pull/115), [#140](https://github.com/AY2021S1-CS2103T-F13-2/tp/pull/140)

-* **Enhancement:** Added ability for Ui to switch between a summarised and detailed view of the books stored.
+* **New Feature:** Added ability for Ui to switch between a summarised and detailed view of the books stored.

   * What it does: Allows the user to select and view a specific book in detail.
 The application by default shows a summarised view of books but users can use the view command to select a specific book and view its complete details.